fmtn/a/README.md

 In theory, it should work with all AMQP 1.0 compliant brokers.
 It does not work with older versions of AMQP.

     $a -A -b "amqp://guest:guest@localhost:5672" -p "foobar" q

+#Azure Service Bus
+Service Bus supports AMQP 1.0 so it's possible to use A to connect.
+However, it does not support transactions, so the -T option has to be set to deal with that.

+To connect, you will need a "username" and "password".
+The username will be the "shared access policy name".
+The password is the URL-encoded key for that policy.
+These are found in the Azure portal.

+Example command to send a message to Azure Service Bus:

+	$a -A -T -b "amqps://mypolicyname:iAkywS...@mynamespace.servicebus.windows.net" -p "Test msg" queuename

+A word of warning!
+There are some features not working with AMQP 1.0 in Service Bus.
+Some of which are mandatory to support the JMS API fully.
+This means some of the features of A will not work - or behave strangely.

 #Use Artemis Core
 Use Artemis core protocol (HornetQ) with the -a option.